nashbio/policies/source/sections/09-configuration_management_policy.md

 3. All changes to production systems, network devices, and firewalls are approved by the NashBio CTO before they are implemented to assure they comply with business and security requirements.
 4. All changes to production systems are tested before they are implemented in production.
 5. Implementation of approved changes are only performed by authorized personnel.
-6. Tooling to generate an up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is hosted on GitHub.
+6. Tooling to generate an up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is maintianed by the CTO.
-   * All systems are categorized as production and utility to differentiate based on criticality.
-   * The CTO maintains scripts to generate inventory lists on demand using APIs provided by each cloud provider.
-   * These scripts are used to generate the diagrams and asset lists required by the Risk Assessment phase of NashBio's Risk Management procedures ([§4.3.1](#4.3-risk-management-procedures)).
-   * After every use of these scripts, the Security Officer will verify their accuracy by reconciling their output with recent changes to production systems.
-The Security Officer will address any discrepancies immediately with changes to the scripts.
 7. All frontend functionality (developer dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate servers or containers.
 8. All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development.
-9. NashBio utilizes development and staging environments that mirror production to assure proper function.
+9. NashBio utilizes development and testing environments that mirror production to assure proper function.
 10. Linux-based systems use a Debian or Centos base image that has been reviewed and improved based on the results of subsequent vulnerability scans and risk assessments.

 ## Below needs to be reviewed and updated with current production automation requirements